 Records detailed patient medical histories, treatments delivered and the patients' responses and progress to treatments.

 Refers patients to specialists and liaises with other health professionals in relation to patients' problems, needs and progress.

 Educates patients, their partners, family and friends in therapeutic procedures, such as home exercises and lifestyle changes, to enhance patients' health and wellbeing.

-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Chiropractors and Osteopaths, under the outlook section.